BURN2 Rangers Manual

 Senior Ranger

-A veteran who has history and experience performing as a Ranger at BURN2 and may also have experience as a Black Rock Ranger in RL at Burning Man.
+A veteran who has at least 3 years of history and experience performing as a Ranger at BURN2 and may also have experience as a Black Rock Ranger in RL at Burning Man.
 This is not a special group tag, nor does it confer special powers.
 You will know the Senior Rangers by their stories and the experience they share with others.
 These people are founts of information and experience.
 If you are a new Ranger, ask to buddy up with a Senior Ranger!
 Senior Rangers get their training first, so we can get them to work right away.

 Khaki